TobinTojo/Pong/README.md

 - left and right arrows: Horizontal movement
 - up and down arrows: Vertical movement

+- Close the application by clickiong the red x icon on the top right of the application

 Methods:
 - Incorporated Enumerators to handle certain situations of the paddle the player controls in game
 - Utilized vectors to control the positioning and movement of the paddles and ball